-Registration For CPE begins by completing an application with one or more accredited centers.
+Registration for CPE begins with the submission of an application to one or more ACPE-accredited CPE centers.
+Students who are interested in or curious about CPE are encouraged to consult with the BSK CPE Coordinator.
 After the student is accepted by a center, the student can register for BSK credit.
-The student will be assessed an administrative fee of \$150 by BSK but is not charge tuition for the 6 hours.
+The student will be assessed an administrative fee of \$150 by BSK but is not charged tuition for the hours earned.
 Most CPE centers charge a fee that the student will pay directly to the center.

-Following the completion of the CPE unit, in order to receive academic credit, the student must ensure that the CPE center provides to the BSK registrar written verification that the full unit was successfully completed, that credit for the unit has been registered with ACPE, and a grade assigned by the Certified Educator for the student's work.
+Following the completion of the CPE unit, in order to receive academic credit the student must ensure that the CPE center or ACPE provides to the CPE Coordinator written verification that the full unit was successfully completed, that credit for the unit has been registered with ACPE, and that a grade has been assigned by the Certified Educator for the student's work.
+The grade will be recorded on the student's BSK transcript on a pass/fail basis.